Binary Tree in Action (Traversal)

 Algorithm Visualization

-You can move the code from the pre-order position to the post-order position, but directly moving it to the in-order position won't work; it needs a slight modification.
-This should be quite obvious, so I won't elaborate on it.
+You can move the swap code from pre-order to post-order and it will still work.
+But moving it to in-order requires some changes.
+This should be easy to see, so I won't explain more.

 TreeNode invertTree(TreeNode root);